 The basin has one of the largest potential irrigable areas next to Abay.
-The potential Floodbased farming system command area is estimated as 1.5 million ha (Figure 11).
-It is important to change the dependency alone on the traditional recession flood farming to other forms of farming practices especially that of modern spate irrigation farming practices.
-This could be achieved if the runoff is regulated.
+The potential Flood-based farming system command area is estimated as 1.5 million ha (Figure 11).
+It is important to change the dependency alone on the traditional recession flood farming to other forms of farming practices especially that of modern spate irrigation farming practices to maximize the virtual water available for agricultural development.
+This could be achieved, among others, if the runoff is regulated.
 It is believed that the ongoing construction of the hydropower will provide regulated flow sufficient to meet Flood-based farming more than the traditional farming area.